valentin2105/Kubernetes-Saltstack/README.md

 ## Good to know

-If you want to add a node on your Kubernetes cluster, just add the new **Hostname** on `kubernetes-csr.json` and run theses commands :
+If you want add a node on your Kubernetes cluster, just add the new **Hostname** on `kubernetes-csr.json` and run theses commands :

 ```bash
 cd /srv/salt/k8s-certs